Particular/docs.particular.net/nservicebus/sqlserver/configuration.md

 snippet:sqlserver-non-standard-schema-connString
 snippet:sqlserver-non-standard-schema-connString-xml

 ## Multiple custom schemas

-If two endpoints use different schemas then additional configuration is required.
-The sender needs to know the schema of the receiver, and subscriber needs the schema of the publisher.
+If the endpoints are configured to use a different schema, then additional configuration is required for proper message routing:
+- The sending endpoint needs to know the schema information of the receiving endpoint.
+- The subscriber will need the schema information of the publisher, in order to send subscription request.

-NOTE: In Versions 2.1.x to 2.x publisher also needs to know the schema of every subscriber.
-The same applies sending reply messages.
+- In Versions 2.1.x to 2.x publisher also needs to know the schema of every subscriber.
+The same applies to sending reply messages using `ReplyTo()` or callbacks.

 The schema for another endpoint can be specified in the following ways: